wallacebrf/Synology-to-TrueNAS/README.md

       - DNS_ADDRESS=103.86.96.100 #NORD VPN DNS server
 ```

 This is my configuration for NordVPN, but will be different if you use one of the MANY VPN providers supported by GlueTun.
-If your VPN provider also has its own DNS, ensure you configure the `DNS_ADDRESS` paramter to ensure no DNS leaks occur.
-Now,I purposfuly have encrypted DNS off `DOT=off` for because NordVPN DNS does not seem to support it, but if your VPN provider does, ensure it is set to ON for more security.
-I also have a `healthcheck` task running that will ping google and if it fails, it will restart the cotainer to hopefully re-connect to Nord VPN again.
+If your VPN provider also has its own DNS, ensure you configure the `DNS_ADDRESS` parameter to ensure no DNS leaks occur.
+Now,I purposefully have encrypted DNS off `DOT=off` for because NordVPN DNS does not seem to support it, but if your VPN provider does, ensure it is set to ON for more security.
+I also have a `healthcheck` task running that will ping google and if it fails, it will restart the container to hopefully re-connect to Nord VPN again.

-breakdown of the importaint parts for the `qBittorrent` container:
+breakdown of the important parts for the `qBittorrent` container:

 ```
 depends_on: